BCCghspace/BCCghspace/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on applying programming skills to real-world planning problems.
+- 🔭 I’m currently working on applying data science to solve complicated planning questions.
-- 🌱 I’m currently learning Javascript
-- 🤔 I’m looking for help with solving transportation planning problems, especially about safety and equity.
 - 📫 How to reach me: bcchen@upenn.edu
-- 😄 Pronouns: she/her